-Zone name – Corresponds to cross country zones as shown on the Wilderness Trip Planner Map (18x22 PDF 1,802 KB).
-This document is available by calling the Wilderness Information Center, or the Sedro-Woolley Information Center, or email us to request a copy.
+Zone name – Corresponds to cross country zones as shown on the Wilderness Trip Planner Map.
+This map is available at visitor centers in the park.

 Maximum number of parties – Maximum number of permits issued for each zone for each night.
 Each party requires one permit.